siawayforward/beautiful-data-science-soup/README.md

-# Personal Projects
+# Projects
-Tasks and exercises completed using Python, Java, OR c# Can include
+Personal projects to practice skills completed using Python, Java, OR c# Can include
 - ML exercises
 - Time series analysis